dislick/react-demo-application/README.md

 # react-demo-application

 I wanted to try out React.js and tried to setup a somewhat realistic project.
-It uses webpack to bundle all dependencies into one nice JavaScript file, obviously supports JSX and has unit tests.
+It uses webpack to bundle all dependencies into one nice JavaScript file, obviously supports JSX, has unit tests, and uses ESLint.

 ## Demonstration